Welcome to the River Room

 A

-The River Room is a safe place where students work together to celebrate successes and discuss their challenges as they build each other up through positive affirmations and relationships.
-We give students ownership of their education by having them set their own educational goals, tracking their progress with them, and giving them autonomy over how they learn in the classroom.
+I’m so excited to join the River Room and continue to the GCS traditions of collaboration and cooperation.
+I look forward to helping the students work together to celebrate successes and discuss their challenges as they build each other up through positive affirmations and relationships.
+Throughout my educational career, I’ve understood and valued giving students ownership of their education by having them set their own educational goals, tracking their progress with them, and giving them autonomy over how they learn in the classroom.

 The educator must take into consideration the academic, social, and emotional levels of a student